brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

     - [Feature] Added Javascript optimisation for very large output.
     - [Feature] Added mimetype analysis for strings.
     - [Feature] Added variable resolving to the fluid debugger.
+    - [Feature] Added prosessing class for "other" variable types.
+    - [Feature] Added info button to the hans skin, to replace the somewhat intrusive hover info.
+    - [Feature] Added a special analysis for the dataviewer values in fluid.
     - [Change] Moved the overwrites from the GLOBALS to a static class
     - [Change] Prettified the display of sourcecode in the backtrace in the smoky grey skin.
     - [Change] Removed the option for the atomatic registration of the fatal error handler.